Mega Aerodactyl – What This Raid Boss Is

 Normal vs Shiny Appearance

-Normal Aerodactyl:
+Normal Aerodactyl

-- Wings: Dark purple-grey
+- Dark purple wings

-- Pink/purple body with darker accents
+- Pink/purple body with darker rock accents

-- Looks more “ancient and wild”
+- Looks more aggressive and visually striking

 | Feature | Normal | Shiny |